Projection depth for functional data: Practical issues, computation and applications: Selection of tuning parameter

 then~\eqref{technAssBP} is satisfied.
 Moreover, note that for $V \sim \nu$, the random variable $\inner{V, \Sigma V}(\omega)=\inner{V(\omega), \Sigma V(\omega)}$, $\omega \in \Omega$, is strictly positive.
 Consequently, the $u$-quantile of $\inner{V, \Sigma V}$, for any $u>0$, is always positive, implying that for any $\varepsilon \in (0, 1/2)$, there exists a $\gamma>0$ such that~\eqref{eq: BPGauss} holds.
 Theorem~\ref{thm: BP} then implies that $\varepsilon^*_{(u)}(\theta; P_X) = 1/2$ for any Gaussian distribution $P_X$ with a positive definite covariance operator.
 The same argument applies to elliptically symmetric distributions in~$\HH$~\citep{Boente_etal2014} with a positive definite scatter operator, for which all projections $\inner{X,v}$, $v\in\SS$, possess bounded densities.

 Note that the condition~\eqref{technAssBP} is more strict for smaller values of $u>0$.
 This indicates that stronger regularization leads to more robust estimators of location.
-This will be illustrated in our numerical examples in Section~\ref{sec: LocationEstimation}.
+This is illustrated in our numerical examples in Section~\ref{Supplement: LocationEstimation} of the online supplementary material.